 First, let’s define suspense

 Suspense is a unique state that many filmmakers aim to put an audience in.
-Before we dive into the “how” in creating suspense we must first take a look at the “what” by analyzing the definition of suspense.
+Before we dive into the various elements of suspense, we must first establish our definition of suspense.

 What is suspense?

 Suspense is a state of uncertainty or excitement regarding a specific outcome.
 Suspense is typically coupled with feelings of anxiousness and anticipation.
 In storytelling, it is used to keep an audience deeply engaged in what is occurring.
 It can be found in various genres, including comedies, but it is most commonly used in thrillers.
 Mystery and shock are often confused with suspense, but have different key characteristics that differentiate the terms.

 The term “suspenseful” is commonly used to describe examples of various movie genres like mystery, horror, even action.
 But all too often, suspense is mistakenly attributed to works of mystery or shock.

 What’s the difference?
 The differences between mystery and shock lie in information and perspective.
 Consider this chart that breaks down these different genres and how the same elements are used differently.